-Victims may request that the Department of Public Safety issue a location-specific or campus-wide exclusion order; these requests will be considered on a case-by-case basis.
-The Department of Public Safety can be reached at (208) 426-6911.
-Victims at any Boise State campus seeking an exclusion order may also ask the Title IX Coordinator for assistance.
+Members of the campus community at any Boise State campus seeking a protection order may also ask the Title IX Coordinator for assistance and resources in safety planning.
 In addition, the Title IX Coordinator or his/her designee also may issue temporary University-based no contact orders, when necessary to protect the health and safety of campus community members.
 The Title IX Coordinator can be reached by phone at (208) 426-1750.
-If the victim is at a separate campus, the Title IX Coordinator will work with the local institution/authorities to assist the victim in getting an appropriate No Contact Order in place.
+If the victim is at a separate campus, the Title IX Coordinator will work with the local institution/authorities to assist the victim in requesting an institution-based no contact order.